og-pwnstar/penetration-testing-cheat-sheet/README.md

 Such keywords can be a company name and abbreviation or keywords that describe your target's services, products, etc.

 After you generate the wordlist, use it with tools such as [Hydra](#hydra) or [Burp Suite Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder/using) to crack web login forms.
 P.S.
-Hydra can also attack authentication mechanisms on all kinds of services/ports.
+Hydra can attack authentication mechanisms on all kinds of services/ports.

 If strong password policy is enforced, passwords usually start with one capitalized word followed by few digits and one special character at the end (e.g. Password123!).

-You can also use the wordlist with [hashcat](#hashcat), e.g. to crack NTLMv2 hashes that you have collected using LLMNR responder, etc.
+You can also use the generated wordlist with [hashcat](#hashcat), e.g. to crack NTLMv2 hashes that you have collected using LLMNR responder, etc.

 <p id="5-miscellaneous"/>